 The funny part is, Microsoft has made the security for cloud and online business management the same if not better than finance and banking companies.
 Their world-renowned multilayered cloud security tools and capabilities should provide the peace of mind necessary for business owners.
 And yet, the stakes are perceivably higher.

 The only way to fully grasp how secure your data is in the Microsoft cloud is to gain a complete understanding on the security features and tools built into their products.
-This is especially important for Business Central (BC) users, or those considering Business Central for their ERP, as Microsoft recently announced Dynamics 365 Business Central would only be deployed in the cloud moving forward.
+This is especially important for Business Central (BC) users, or those considering Business Central Cloud for their ERP.

 Companies currently running an on-premise version of Dynamics NAV or BC will require an eventual migration to the cloud and new cloud security considerations.